 Spaces: 30 standard classrooms plus music, art/science rooms, ELL/SN/special education, library, cafeteria/commons, gymnasium, and outdoor covered play area

 Estimated Project Cost: $44,987,000 (Includes construction costs of $26.5 million 2016 dollars, $12.7 million in non-construction costs, and $5.7 million in expected construction inflation)

 A Remodel vs Rebuild Study concluded rebuilding a new school would be more cost effective than remodeling and enlarging the existing school.
 The current school consists of multiple small buildings made of cinder block.
 A new building would bring the entire school under one roof and limit access points into the building to enhance safety.

 State construction assistance: Due to its age, the school became eligible for state funds for renovation or replacement in 2009.
-With passage of the 2016 bond, the district expects to receive $3 million in State Construction Funding Assistance for this project.
+The district expects to receive $3 million in State Construction Funding Assistance for this project.